ibm-cloud-architecture/refarch-asset-analytics/README.md

 ```

 ## Deploying Cassandra
 There is no Cassandra helm chart currently delivered with ICP Helm catalog.
-We are using volume, service and statefuleset deployment files from the `deployments/cassandra` folder and the instructions are [here](./docs/cassandra.md) as well as architecture discussions around deploying Cassandra for high availability.
+We are using volume, service and statefuleset deployment files from the `deployments/cassandra` folder and the installation instructions are [here](./docs/cassandra/readme.md).
+We also describe the potential architecture decisions around deploying Cassandra for high availability.

 ## Deploying Kafka
-We use different deployment model, all based on container: with docker, docker edge with local kubernetes, IBM Cloud Private.
+We are presenting different deployment models, all based on container: with docker, docker edge with local kubernetes for your development environment, IBM Cloud Private for dev or staging.
 See details [in this note](
   https://github.com/ibm-cloud-architecture/refarch-analytics/tree/master/docs/kafka#run-kafka-in-docker)

 ## Solution Deployment on ICP